Wondering what GOTS Certified Organic Cotton is? Allow us to explain…

 Can you see why it’s considered the world’s best standard?
 Those are A LOT of hoops to jump through!

 At Honest, we don’t mind taking the leap.
 (We actually create hoops for ourselves and our manufacturing partners on a regular basis!)
-When we decided to create a feminine care line, we knew GOTS certified organic cotton would ensure our products were as pure as possible… and every little bit counts a lot!
+When we decided to create a feminine care linewith organic tampons, pads, and more, we knew GOTS certified organic cotton would ensure our products were as pure as possible… and every little bit counts a lot!
 If the roughly 84 million women in the U.S. getting their periods every month each use 4 products a day for 5 days, that’s a whopping 1.7 BILLION pads and tampons (and all their individual plastic wrappings) being used and tossed.
 By going with GOTS — and striving to meet the highest environmental and social standards — we’re helping make the world a little better, one period at a time.